Brugman/gist-list/README.md

 # Gist List

-Gist List let's you store your Gist metadata locally, and fuzzy search the file names in a DataTable UI.
+> Gist List let's you store your Gist metadata locally, and fuzzy search the file names in a DataTable UI.

-You could also host this on a private location to let people browse your secret Gists, without giving them access to your account.
+> You can also host this on a private location to let people browse your secret Gists, without giving them access to your account.

 ![screenshot](/screenshot.png)